 - filePath* - The file path on your local machine where the CSV file is stored.

-- fileName* - The name of the delimited file the Generator will use to created sentences or phrases.
+- fileName* - The name of the delimited file the Generator will use to create sentences or phrases.

 - seed - Defines an optional seed for randomization.
 Using the seed will ensure that the same random data is generated each time data is generated as long as the values retrieved from the query are the same.

 - list - Defines a list of values that will be used for preview purposes only.
-Three values are all that is necessary for preview data.
+Three values are all that is necessary for previewing data.

 - Tester - The QA Tester that wants to generate the test data.